 “We want to encourage as many people as possible to visit the pop-up shop and take along their ideas.
 We want a diverse range of LGBT icons, heroes and idols from the last five decades, from pop stars to politicians and everything in-between.
 Whether you want to depict Sir Ian McKellen or Tom Daley, Ellen Degeneres or Harvey Milk, Laverne Cox or Elton John, we want your ideas!”

 The opening event on Saturday 22 July will culminate with a concert headlined by the legendary Marc Almond.
-The week-long festival will close on Saturday 29 July with a Duckie tea party featuring a new work by award-winning choreographer Gary Clarke and Yorkshire Dance followed by a concert broadcast live on BBC Radio 2 presented by Scissor Sisters’ front woman Ana Matronic and BBC Radio 1’s Scott Mills.
+The week-long festival will close on Saturday 29 July with A Duckie Summer Tea Party featuring Into the Light, a new work by award-winning choreographer Gary Clarke and Yorkshire Dance followed by a concert broadcast live on BBC Radio 2 presented by Scissor Sisters’ front woman Ana Matronic and BBC Radio 1’s Scott Mills.

+Into the Light is described as ‘a fast-forward version through LGBT history’ and invites everyone to dance through the decades from 1967.
+Gary Clarke has created a moving dance celebration of our lives and loves, our challenges and our triumphs.
+Follow the LGBT community’s emergence from a secret world, in which homosexuality was illegal, and join us for a riotous, family-friendly performance in the bright, open air.
+Anyone can become part of its cast, to register interest contact Kirsty at kirstyredhead@yorkshiredance.com

 Throughout the week there will also be exhibitions, socials, debates and more, offering an opportunity celebrate Hull's LGBT+ community and heroes past and present, freedoms gained, and to show solidarity with continuing struggles for LGBT equality in the UK and around the world.

 Humber Street Gallery will host The House of Kings and Queens (27 July - 24 September), a specially commissioned exhibition of photography by Lee Price.
 Captured in Sierra Leone, where homosexuality remains illegal, Price’s powerful images offer a glimpse into The House where inhabitants can live without oppression, exposing what it means to be gay in Hull’s sister city Freetown.